talha131/gruvbox-templates/README.md

 * Xcode
 * iTerm

-# Changes in Fork
+# What's New in This Frok

+For Xcode, it adds light themes, besides dark.

-This fork uses [Inconsolata](http://levien.com/type/myfonts/inconsolata.html) font at 14.0 size.
+This fork adds Xcode theme with [Inconsolata](http://levien.com/type/myfonts/inconsolata.html) font at 14.0 size.

 You can install this font using `brew cask`.
 First make sure you have [`brew`](http://brew.sh/) and [`Cask`](https://caskroom.github.io/) installed.
 Then follow these steps,